Student Crime Stoppers

 Student Crime Stoppers – Do the right thing!

-Student Crime Stoppers is a program that encourages students in High School, Community College or University who have information about criminal activity, to call, text, or submit a tip online, to N.B.
+Student Crime Stoppers is a program that encourages students in High School, Community College or University who may have information about criminal activity, to call or submit a tip electronically, to N.B.
 Crime Stoppers.

 N.B.
-Crime Stoppers wants your help in maintaining the safe environment which exists within all high schools and colleges throughout New Brunswick.
+Crime Stoppers wants your help in maintaining the safe environment which exists within all high schools and post-secondary institutions throughout New Brunswick.

 Do the right thing!
 If you have information about a crime committed in your school, consider helping the victim, don’t let a bully get away with victimizing your school, or your community.